-Many streamers start off with a PC they already own and just add a microphone and a camera.
-While this is a good place to start, there are many products that can enhance the quality of your broadcasts and help you attract new viewers.
+What do you need to get started streaming?
+In all actuality, you don’t need much as a beginner.
+Many streamers are able to use PC they already own and just add a microphone and a camera.
+While this is a good place to start,

 What Equipment Do Streamers Use?